 There are so many different social justice opportunities at Temple Jeremiah!
 To get involved please contact the Social Justice Committee members directly:

 Imagine being hungry and not having enough to eat?
 This program feeds children who do not have enough to eat and are not sure where their next meal will come from.
 We are helping a number of children stay nourished over their weekends by sending them home from school with a bag full of food.
 To learn more, visit our Backpack Blessings page.

 Feed the Hungry

-Feed the Hungry, where we pack hundreds of bag lunches to donate to those in need, takes place the first Sunday of every month during the school year.
+Feed the Hungry, where we pack hundreds of bag lunches to donate to those in need, takes place the first Sunday of every month.
 To learn more, visit our Feed the Hungry page or sign up to volunteer to make and deliver lunches downtown directly on our Sign-Up Genius page.

 Eat and Be Well

 Support Temple Jeremiah’s newest social justice project by volunteering for “Eat and Be Well,” a hospital-based food pantry that provides fresh produce and lean meats to food insecure outpatients.
 To learn more, visit our Eat and Be Well page.